Vendor Rules & Guidelines of Tuesday Farmers Market at Meridianville 2019

 Dates & Times of the Market for 2019:

-Tuesday Farmers Market at Meridianville will be open each Tuesday afternoon for retail sales beginning date TBD and going through August 27th.
+Tuesday Farmers Market at Meridianville will be open each Tuesday afternoon for retail sales beginning June 4th through August 27th.
 The time of the market is 3:30-6:30pm.
-Depending on supply and weather conditions, the market may be extended into October.
+Depending on supply and weather conditions, the market may be extended into September.
 Fees can be adjusted as necessary.

 Only producers may sell at Tuesday Farmers Market at Meridianville.
 A producer is defined as the person that grows or makes the product and may also include the producer’s family members, partners and employees.
 A producer may be herein also referred to as a vendor in this and other market documentation.

 Producers should be located in North Alabama or the Tennessee Valley.
 Vendors must be at least 16 years of age.
 Younger vendors will be allowed to sell at the market only when accompanied by an adult.

 Applications will be compiled and reviewed by the Board of Directors.
 Applicants will be chosen based on the variety of products offered and on the number of weeks those products will be available.
 The juried selection process is used to ensure that a variety of products is available for sale at the market and that these products are of the highest quality.

 Growers who use the market for sale of produce are subject to field inspections, before and throughout the market season, to verify the source of produce offered.
 Farmers may sell for other farmers who have valid applications on file.
 These products should be clearly labeled with the growing farm’s name.
 The sale of any product at the market (without prior approval) that is not produced by that farm is grounds for automatic dismissal.